Miele Triflex HX1 vs. Dyson V12 Detect

 Miele Triflex quaker oats result

-The only reason I recommend this option is its carpet cleaning performance, which is above average.
+The only reason I recommend this option is its above-average carpet-cleaning performance.

 Lighter and More Technology: Dyson V12 Detect